Inpatient Rehab in Long Island

 - Outpatient treatment program

-We also provide clients with comprehensive aftercare support to ensure they’re equipped with the right tools and resources to maintain long-term sobriety.
+We also provide clients with comprehensive aftercare support to ensure they have the right tools and resources to maintain long-term sobriety.

-Inpatient treatment or residential treatment is a form of specialized rehabilitation program ideal for individuals with severe SUD and those with existing medical disorders.
+Inpatient treatment, also known as residential treatment, offers a tailored rehabilitation program specifically designed for individuals with severe Substance Use Disorder (SUD) and those with pre-existing medical conditions.

 Inpatient rehab is not directly offered by Long Island Interventions.
 However, we do recognize that this type of addiction treatment is often necessary and vital to one’s long-term recovery from substance abuse.
 If you or a loved one require any services that we do not offer, we would be glad to refer you to one of our trusted affiliate providers and treatment facilities.